 Disputes should be avoided and resolved when they can't be.
 Koele Tax & Legal Perspecta is good at both.
 Whether your dispute is with the tax authorities (Tax Disputes) or about your wealth (Wealth Disputes).
+As creative problem-solvers, we employ every conceivable technique in negotiation and conciliation.
+In tax cases we also litigate with verve, in civil cases we limit ourselves to strategic case management.

 Are you having, or do you expect to have, problems with the tax authorities?
 As highly experienced and Harvard trained negotiators, we weigh the risks against all of the parties' interests: yours, the tax authorities', and those of previously involved advisors.
 We then make a realistic assessment of the likelihood that the negotiations will be successful.
 For tougher disputes, we use hypothetical scenarios to find a common ground that is acceptable to both parties; the dispute is then resolved amicably by taking a third avenue, taking into account both parties' interests.